p2m2/oligopeptides_matching/README.md

 document()
 ```

+# Data
+PhenolExplorer_DB.xlsx is an excel file containing data from the website http://phenol-explorer.eu.
+Phenol-Explorer is the first comprehensive database for polyphenol content in foods.
+INRA developped Phenol-µExplorer in partnership wuth AFSSA, the University of Alberta, the University of Barcelona, the IARC, and Siliflo.
+This research was made possible by financial support from the French Governement, the National Cancer Institute (France), Unilever, Danone, and Nestle.

 # Usage
 This project includes a series of scripts developed to combine amino acids and polyphenols to generate and analyze oligopeptides and their associated compounds.
 The scripts are in the following order :
   -  Build_peptides.R